lynnpye/sl_triggers/src/sl_triggers_function_library.md

 **Description**

-Sets $$ to the value of Utility.GetCurrentRealTime() (a float value representing the number of seconds since Skyrim.exe was launched this session)
+Returns: float: the value of Utility.GetCurrentRealTime() (a float value representing the number of seconds since Skyrim.exe was launched this session)

 **Example**